tardate/LittleArduinoProjects/playground/DataLogging/VoltageToAdafruitIO/README.md

 I switched to an external 12V/2A power supply in order to leave it running.
 Within 15 minutes the Ethernet shield had locked up with an error.

-After a little investigation, I'm suspecting the problem is the 5V regulator of my (cloned) Arduino is skewing low (4.7V) and perhaps not delivering reliable current.
+After a little investigation, I'm suspecting the problem is with the 5V regulator of my (cloned) Arduino skewing low (~4.7V) and perhaps not delivering reliable current.
 Something to dig into and solve later...

-For now, Ive avoided the problem by simply powering the unit with a regulated 5V supply direct to the 5V pin of the Arduino.
+For now, I've avoided the problem by simply powering the unit with a regulated 5V supply direct to the 5V pin of the Arduino.
 No more lock-ups.

 ## Conclusions

 Adafruit IO is pretty amazing!
 It is extremely easy to get something simple up and running fast.
-It doesn't over-reach in terms of its features (or price!), so I can see this being a great prototyping platform for relatively straight-forward control and data collection.
+It doesn't over-reach in terms of its features (or price), so I can see this being a great prototyping platform for relatively straight-forward control and data collection.
-But this also means you can probably imagine more ambitious projects that require more than Adafruit IO has to offer.
+But this also means you can probably imagine much more ambitious projects that require more than Adafruit IO has to offer.

-For my initial problem - log some data about the state of a rechargeable battery over a couple of daya - it was perfect.
+For my initial problem - log some data about the state of a rechargeable battery over a couple of days - it was perfect.
 Literally took me 10 minutes from signing up at Adafruit to when I had data streaming into a feed.
 Doing more research on how it worked and writing these notes took far longer;-)